hkkkpang/NeuS-part-for-VH-project/README.md

 We use codes from [official NeuS repository](https://github.com/Totoro97/NeuS) to generate meshes for further steps.

 We need to process ZJU-MoCap data files to satisfy the data convention define below.
 The dataset is stored in ETH Euler Cluster: /cluster/project/infk/263-5906-00L/data/ZJU-MoCap.
 We can select the specified frame from different camera views in "Camera (i)" file to form the image file.
+Especially, we can change the .jpg file to .png file by the first part of preprocess.ipynb.
 We can also adopt same operation from "mask_cihp" to generate mask file.
 To cameras npz file, we conduct the following steps:

 1. Download the annots.py file to the prepocess file.
 For example, we download the annots.py for 313 sequence from /cluster/project/infk/263-5906-00L/data/ZJU-MoCap/CoreView_313.
-2. Run the preprocess.ipynb to get the cameras.npz file.
+2. Run the the second part of preprocess.ipynb to get the cameras.npz file.
 3. Run the normalize_cameras.py to get the final file.
 4. Move it to the corresponding data file.